 Information Science & Technology Semester

-Information Science and Technology (IST) are present in our everyday life.
-It covers a large field of knowledge and expertise:
+Information Science and Technology (IST) are present in our every day life.
+It concerns a large field of knowledge and know-how:

 - Multimedia processing